 “Heart disease is one of the biggest killers of our cats.
-It’s very common but often undiagnosed, as many cats don’t reveal symptoms,” said Dr. Elizabeth Rozanski, veterinary researcher, clinician and associate professor at Cummings School.
-“This method is something small animal practitioners can add to their yearly physical exams as cats gets older to catch heart disease earlier.”
+It’s very common but often undiagnosed, as many cats don’t reveal symptoms,” said Dr. Elizabeth Rozanski, veterinary researcher, clinician, and associate professor at Cummings School.
+“This method is something small animal practitioners can add to their yearly physical exams as cats get older to catch heart disease earlier.”

 FCUs already help detect hidden heart disease in human patients and require less instruction.
 Veterinarians could be trained to specifically look for some easily measurable criteria of feline heart disease.
 Based on their findings, they could recommend further evaluation if cats met the criteria for heart disease as determined by the FCU.